-If you were planning advertising I would suggest getting started with a business page, but as we are looking at getting free traffic, you would be better with a Facebook Group.
+If you were planning to advertise I would suggest getting started with a business page, but as we are looking at getting free traffic, you would be better with a Facebook Group.

-For advice on how to practically use Facebook Groups to drive traffice to your website, check out this video from The Growth Academy.
+For advice on how to practically use Facebook Groups to drive traffic to your website, check out this video from Facebook marketing expert, Ben Heath.

 Don’t forget also that you can add social sharing buttons by using a plug-in on your website.
-These can share a particular story and / or encourage them to like to Facebook page.
+These can share a particular story and/or encourage them to like to the Facebook page.